zyjsuper/CTFs/Rootme-Cracking.md

 ```
 so, we can tell using patrice any attempts to debug or crack the program
-will be detected and then we can execute certain number of actions like exit from the entire program, here is a simple example for how can code look like.
+will be detected and then we can execute a certain number of actions like exit from the entire program, here is a simple example on how can code look like.
 ```C
 #include <stdio.h>
 #include <sys/ptrace.h>